-- Number of people affected and/or with an interest; - Level of impact on those people affected; - Level of community interest already apparent for the issue, proposal or decision; or the potential to generate community interest;

-- Level of impact on Māori, Māori culture and traditions; - Likely impact and consequences on the current and future social, economic, environmental, or cultural well-being of the district or region; - Possible costs/risks to the Council, ratepayers and wider community of carrying out the decision; - Possible benefits/opportunities to the Council, ratepayers and wider community of carrying out the decision; - Level of impact on the capacity of the Council to carry out its role and functions; - Whether the impact of a decision can be easily reversed; - Whether the ownership or function of a strategic asset(s) is affected.
+- a.
+Number of people affected and/or with an interest; - b.
+Level of impact on those people affected; - c.
+Level of community interest already apparent for the issue, proposal or decision; or the potential to generate community interest; - d.
+Level of impact on Māori, Māori culture and traditions; - e.
+Possible environmental, social and cultural impacts; - f.
+Possible costs/risks to the Council, ratepayers and wider community of carrying out the decision; - g.
+Possible benefits/opportunities to the Council, ratepayers and wider community of carrying out the decision; - h.
+Level of impact on the capacity of the Council to carry out its role and functions; - i.
+Whether the impact of a decision can be easily reversed; - j.
+Whether the ownership or function of a strategic asset(s) is affected.